Updated April 11, 2023

-- Namespaces: – Each container has its own multiple namespaces and each namespace has a different type of information about the OS.
-For example, MNT namespace has information about mounted filesystems that containers can use, similarly a USER namespace has information about container users and group IDs.
+- Namespaces: – Each container has its own multiple namespaces, and each namespace has a different type of information about the OS.
+For example, the MNT namespace has information about mounted filesystems that containers can use; similarly, a USER namespace has information about container users and group IDs.

 - Control groups: – Control groups are responsible for managing resource usage of containers such as CPU, memory, disk I/O and network.
 We can also restrict usage limits using Control groups.

-We need a Docker image to run a container and images can be stored in repositories.
-We have a public repository that is hub.docker.comon which official images are freely available.
+We need a Docker image to run a container, and images can be stored in repositories.
+We have a public repository that is the hub.docker.comon which official images are freely available.
 We can pull or push images to this repository.
-We can also create a private repository on hub.docker.comor implement a whole new private registry that is only available within the organization.
+We can also create a private repository on the hub.docker.comor implement a whole new private registry that is only available within the organization.

 Docker Run Hello-World

-When we run above command on the terminal (Docker CLI), Docker CLI makes an API call to Docker daemon, Docker daemon first searches the ‘hello-world’ image locally on the host if Docker image is not present locally it goes to hub.docker.com and searches there.
-If Docker daemon finds the mentioned image on the hub, it downloaded the image locally and once it is downloaded, Docker daemon starts the container using that image.
+When we run the above command on the terminal (Docker CLI), Docker CLI makes an API call to Docker daemon; Docker daemon first searches the ‘hello-world’ image locally on the host if Docker image is not present locally, it goes to hub.docker.com and searches there.
+If the Docker daemon finds the mentioned image on the hub, it downloaded the image locally, and once it is downloaded, the Docker daemon starts the container using that image.
 Below snapshot is the output of the above command: –

 Some useful commands related to Docker Containers: –